Summary: This section describes how to prepare and deliver the source code of your JEE application.

 No .pom or .project file

-When adding a new version to analyze an Application that includes JEE based source code and this source code does not contain a .pom or .project file, AIP Console is currently unable to "discover" this code as JEE (AIP Console relies on the presence of the .pom / .project files).
+Console is unable to "discover" this code as JEE (Console relies on the presence of the .pom / .project files).
 In this situation, the source code delivery will end in failure.
-In order to resolve this issue, you can manually configure AIP Console to install an extension called JEE File Discoverer whenever a .java file is encountered in your delivered source code.
+In order to resolve this issue, you can manually configure Console to install an extension called the JEE File Discoverer whenever a .java file is encountered in your delivered source code.
 This extension will ensure that the required Analysis Units are created for your source code and that an analysis can proceed without issue.

 Using legacy CAST Delivery Manager Tool